rodrigomaia17/seminovos-bh-crawler/README.md

 # seminovos-bh-crawler
-Crawling seminovos-bh to avoid touching their buggy interface
+Crawling seminovos-bh and creating a simple interface to it